Brigham Young University vs Westminster University

 The Financial Comparison

-Ten years after enrollment, Brigham Young University graduates earn a median of $75,790 compared to $66,215 at Westminster University.
-The payback period is 5 years at Brigham Young University versus 8 years at Westminster University.
+Then look at what that buys.
+Ten years after enrollment, Brigham Young University graduates earn a median $75,790 against $66,215 at Westminster University.
+The cost earns itself back in 5 years at Brigham Young University and 8 years at Westminster University.

-Graduates leave Brigham Young University with a median $11,069 in debt versus $22,250 at Westminster University.
-The debt-to-earnings ratios are 0.24 and 0.50 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave Brigham Young University owing a median $11,069 versus $22,250 at Westminster University.
+Their debt-to-earnings ratios are 0.24 and 0.50 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers